nih-fmrif/NIMH_repro_2017_03/_episodes/10-introduction_to_git.md

 ---
-title: Introduction to Version Control and git
+title: Introduction to Version Control and Git
-teaching: 10
+teaching: 20
 exercises: 0
 start: true
 questions:
 - "What is version control and why should I use it?"
 - "How do I get set up to use Git?"
+- "Where does Git store information?"
 objectives:
 - "Understand the benefits of an automated version control system."
 - "Understand the basics of how Git works."
 - "Configure `git` the first time it is used on a computer."
 - "Understand the meaning of the `--global` configuration flag."
+- "Create a local Git repository."
 keypoints:
 - "Version control is like an unlimited 'undo'."
 - "Version control also allows many people to work in parallel."
 -   "Use `git config` to configure a user name, email address, editor, and other preferences once per machine."
+- "`git init` initializes a repository."
+- "`git status` shows the status of a repository."

 ---

 We'll start by exploring how version control can be used